franciscoj/dotfiles/README.md

 * some oh-my-zsh customizations
 * dotfiles for Rubygems, RDoc, IRB, Capistrano, Ruby on Rails IRB and GIT
 * dotfiles for Vim using [Vundle](https://github.com/gmarik/vundle) to install its plugins
-* Some alias I like
+* Some alias I like.

-    alias vim="mvim" # since 99.9% of time I use vim from the GUI alias migrate="rake db:migrate db:test:clone"

 ## How to install?